Photograph: A scene of devastation in Mullivaikkal pictured days after the Sri Lankan military had overrun the area.

 Current Tamil National Alliance leader R Sampanthan met with the visiting delegation and informed them that at least 7,000 Tamils in Vanni have been killed and 14,000 injured in the last three months alone.

-Meanwhile Sinhala Buddhist monks in the south protested against the visiting minsters.
+Meanwhile, Sinhala Buddhist monks in the south protested against the visiting ministers.

 Government admits it bombed ‘No Fire Zone’